Gambia investigators urge justice for abuses under Jammeh

 Jammeh, who seized power in 1994 in a bloodless coup, was voted out of office in 2016 after opposition parties created a coalition with Barrow as the main candidate.

 After initially agreeing to step down, Jammeh resisted and a six-week crisis saw neighboring West African countries prepare to send in troops to stage a military intervention.
-Jammeh was forced into exile and fled to Equitorial Guinea aboard a plane with his family and many belongings.
+Jammeh was forced into exile and fled to Equatorial Guinea aboard a plane with his family and many belongings.

-The 56-year-old Jammeh still has considerable support in the tiny West African nation, despite the abuses that took place under his rule.
+The 56-year-old Jammeh still has considerable support in the tiny West African nation, despite the abuses under his rule.